 Presentations and workshops for service providers and community leaders focus on social determinants and their effect on maternal-child health, on racial inequities, and the importance of cultural humility in providing services to diverse populations.
 We offer numerous tools to help health care providers educate and support their patients.

 - Mom as Gateway is a three-week class to help mothers address barriers and behaviors that inhibit father-child involvement.
 This workshop offers relevant discussions and activities that promote shared-parenting.
-Transportation and childcare available.
-Call 616.391.5830 for information.

 - 24/7 Dads Provides self-awareness, caring for self, fathering skills, parenting skills, and relationship skills.
 Topics discussed include family history, the meaning of being a man, showing and handling feelings, men's health, communication, the father's role, discipline, child development, getting involved, co-parenting, and work.

 - You Go Girl!
 Neighborhood parties with 10-12 young women gathering for fun, educational games, and frank discussions on topics related to women’s health, such as preconception health, healthy relationships, family planning, and nutrition.
-Call 616.391.5830 for details.